PennyLaneAI/pennylane-sf/doc/devices/remote.rst

 Accounts and Tokens
 ~~~~~~~~~~~~~~~~~~~

-By default, the ``strawberryfields.ai`` device will attempt to use an already active or stored
+By default, the ``strawberryfields.remote`` device will attempt to use an
-Strawberry Fields account.
-If the device finds no account it will raise a warning:
+already active or stored Strawberry Fields account.
+If the device finds no
+account it will raise a warning:

 .. code::